What is user research in UX design?

 - Direct integration with Figma prototypes

 UsabilityHub: Rapid testing for early-stage concepts.
-Run five-second tests, first-click tests, and preference tests to validate designs before building prototypes—results typically available within hours.
+Run five-second tests, first-click tests, and preference tests to validate designs before building prototypes.
+Results are typically available within hours — useful for quick directional checks before committing to a design direction.

 What is UX design and research?